xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

   enddo
 ```

-Here the construction of the fluxes is a little more complicated, and because we are going to use AMR, we
-must save the fluxes at each level so that we can use them in a refluxing operation.
-The subcycling in time
-algorithm, which we haven't really had time to talk about, looks like
+If "timeStep(lev,...)" advances the solution at level "lev" then
+the subcycling in time algorithm looks like:
 ```C++
     if (lev < finest_level)
     {